miguelcobain/ember-cli-polyfill-importer/README.md

 Compatibility
 ------------------------------------------------------------------------------

-* Ember CLI v2.15 or above
+* Ember CLI v2.15 or above (2.16 is required for using app.import transformation options)

 Installation